AhmedSamymoh/Firmware-Over-The-Air/README.md

 4. Run the code and monitor the serial output for progress updates.

 For detailed information on each function, refer to the code comments.

+For more details on the bootloader functions, please refer to the code comments and their respective hints provided above.